mathvdd/Raspmaton/README.md

 The drive will be mounted at each boot (reboot with 'reboot' or unplug), or with `mount -a`.

-## Photomaton and generate website script

-The main script to control the photobooth and generate the website is **raspmaton.py**

-The website uses a lazysizes (https://github.com/aFarkas/lazysizes) to lazyload the pictures. lazysizes.min.js should be put in the **~/www** directory.
-It can be done with:

-`curl -o ~/www/lazysizes.min.js http://afarkas.github.io/lazysizes/lazysizes.min.js`

-Add the following line to */etc/rc.local* just before *exit 0* for launching raspmaton.py at boot:

-> python /home/USERNAME/Raspmaton/raspmaton.py &

 ## Adding a fan

 The fan is controlled by a python script reading the temperature sensor of the RPi and a 2N3904 NPN transistor.